uidaholib/spec-lumber/pages/about.md

 We are excited to share the fascinating content we come across during our daily work and to share our institutional knowledge in context with the library's [digital collections](https://www.lib.uidaho.edu/digital/) and with the [working collection](/collection/browse.html) contained herein.

-### Newsletter

-To sign up for our monthly newsletter and receive a round up of all our posts from the past month, please click the button below.

-{% include feature/button.html text="Sign Up for Our Monthly Newsletter" color="primary" link="https://bit.ly/idahoharvester" size="lg" %}

 ## Contributors

 This blog represents the thoughts and interests of our past and present staff in Special Collections & Archives.
 To view an individual's work, please click on link below: